ubports/docs.ubports.com/sdk/apps/qml/QtMultimedia/Qt Multimedia QML API.rst

 .. _sdk_qtmultimedia_qt_multimedia_qml_api:

 QtMultimedia Qt Multimedia QML API
 ==================================

-.. rubric:: Overview
-   :name: overview

 The Qt Multimedia module gives developers a simplified way to use audio and video playback, and access camera functionality.
 The Multimedia QML API provides a QML friendly interface to these features.

-.. rubric:: Types
-   :name: types

-.. rubric:: Audio
-   :name: audio

 `Audio </sdk/apps/qml/QtMultimedia/qml-multimedia/#audio>`_  is an easy way to add audio playback to a Qt Quick scene.
 Qt Multimedia provides properties for control, methods (functions) and signals.

 The code extract below shows the creation and use of an Audio instance.